pooyadav/driver-hello-world/README.md

 # databox hello-world-driver
 A simple python hello-world-driver which connects with Databox.

-The databox container manager install a driver, it reads the SLA associated with the driver and set following Environment Variables:
+When a driver is installed from the Databox UI, this passes the request to  the databox container manager (CM), which installs the driver.
+CM reads the SLA associated with the driver and set the following Environment Variables:
 ```
 DATABOX_ARBITER_ENDPOINT
 DATABOX_LOCAL_NAME